tylim88/FirelordJSDoc/docs/highlights/set.md

 # Set 🍒

-This page discuss how sets works, we will use `setDoc` in the example, but it works the same for `batch.set` and `transaction.set`.
+This page discusses how sets works, we will use `setDoc` in the example, but it works the same for `batch.set` and `transaction.set`.

-## Set Operation Requires Complete Members
+## Set Operation Requires Complete Members 🕊️

 In set operation, both Firestore and FirelordJS forbid you from skipping any member(field), with exception if set merge is set to true or merge field is defined.